The Picturesque Peninsula

 Portscatho lies in a sheltered cove in the corner of Gerrans Bay and is still an active fishing village.
 Safe swimming and extensive sandy beaches mean it has great family appeal.
 The TV drama The Camomile Lawn was filmed near here.
 Local pub is the Plume of Feathers.

 Gerrans lies at the top of the hill above Portscatho and the medieval spire of St. Gerrans church has acted as a landmark to generations of local sailors.
-Just 1 mile to the north is Dingerein Castle where King Geraint of Dumnonia was killed in 710.
+Just one mile to the north is Dingerein Castle where King Geraint of Dumnonia was killed in 710.
 The village boasts several shops - some of which offer locally caught fish and locally grown garden produce as well as a locally produced crafts.
 The surrounding countryside offers interesting walks with an abundance of wild flowers.
 Gerrans and Portscatho have become popular as a small holiday resort with visitors returning year after year.
 Gerrans Heritage Centre opened in 2004.
+Gerrans feast day is celebrated on the 10th August.
 The local pub is The Royal Standard.

 The Roundhouses mark the entrances to Veryan - a village of particular charm.
 The large church of St. Symphorian is set in one of the loveliest of Cornish church-towns, set amongst lush trees and gardens.
 The pride taken in the village by its inhabitants is there for all to see.
 It boasts a Sports Pavilion with provision for tennis, cricket, bowls and a children's playground.
 The Indoor Bowling Green is a prime example of community co-operation and is a must for the visitor.
 Gala week in mid-July is a bonanza of local colour culminating in a parade through the village.
 There is a long grave in the churchyard containing nineteen bodies from the German barque 'Hera' which was wrecked off Gull Rock in 1914.
 Various scenes for the 1992 television drama series The Camomile Lawn, based on the Mary Wesley's book of the same name were filmed in Veryan and on the coast at nearby Portloe.
 Local pub is The New Inn.